 One of the most important amendments in the Amendment Law is the introduction of a de minimis principle, bringing Turkish competition law closer to that of EU law.
 Communiqué No. 2021/3 on Agreements, Concerted Practices and Decisions and Practices of Associations of Undertakings That Do Not Significantly Restrict Competition (the De Minimis Communiqué), which sets out the principles of the de minimis rule, came into force upon its publication on 16 March 2021.
 This amendment enables the Board to decide against launching full-fledged investigations into agreements, concerted practices and decisions of associations of undertakings that do not exceed the market share and turnover thresholds provided under the De Minimis Communiqué.
-This principle does not apply to hard-core violations such as price fixing, territory or customer sharing, or restriction of supply.
-With this new mechanism, the Authority appears to be steering its direction, and public resources, towards investigating significant violations.
+This principle does not apply to hardcore violations such as price-fixing, territory or customer sharing, or restriction of supply.
+With this new mechanism, the Authority appears to be steering its direction - and public resources - towards investigating significant violations.

-The introduction of the de minimis principle appears to be a more appropriate (and legally less controversial) measure for the Authority to prioritise cases, which has previously used article 9(3) of the Competition Law to terminate a preinvestigation on procedural efficiency grounds, such as when an infringement only affects a small market (eg, the Izmir Container Transporters decision, (20-01/3-2, 2 January 2020).
-Article 9(3), however, is an interim measure the Board may use to explain to companies how to terminate an infringement until its final decision is made.
-It still remains to be seen whether the introduction of the de minimis exception will end the excessive use of article 9(3) altogether, given that hard-core restrictions in small markets will still not benefit from the de minimis provision.
-The De Minimis Communiqué serves to grant the Board the opportunity to focus on more significant competition law matters, as well as bringing the Turkish competition law come closer to the standards in EU competition law on which it is modelled.
+The introduction of the de minimis principle appears to be a more appropriate (and legally less controversial) measure for the Authority to prioritise cases, which has previously used article 9(3) of the Competition Law to terminate a preinvestigation on procedural efficiency grounds, such as when an infringement only affects a small market (eg, the Izmir Container Transporters decision (20-01/3-2, 2 January 2020)).
+The De Minimis Communiqué serves to grant the Board the opportunity to focus on more significant competition law matters as well as bringing Turkish competition law closer to the standards of EU competition law, on which it is modelled.